blueOkiris/march-madness-predictor/docs/SCRATCH_GENETIC.md

         offset_mutate_chance: f64, offset_mutate_amount: f64) -> Vec<Network> {
 ```

 This function generates a random vector of an underlying private struct Network.
-It's private because you won't need to manually mess with it, you'll just need to pass it between functions
+It's private because you won't need to manually mess with it, you'll just need to pass it between functions.

 You can see it takes quite a few parameters.
 These are all the manual settings to give to your network to adjust how it trains.